Clinical trial organisations

 International Cancer Research Partnership (ICRP)

-International Standard Randomised Controlled Trial Number (ISCTRN)
+International Standard Randomised Controlled Trial Number (ISRCTN)

-The ISCTRN is a database of trials that are running worldwide.
+The ISRCTN is a database of trials that are running worldwide.
 It was set up in 2000 and gives each trial a unique identifying number.
 It includes trials for cancer as well as other diseases.
 The aim is to ensure that trials and the results of trials are easy and available to access.

 National Cancer Institute (NCI)